oz1m/PC/Dictionary.md

 - to: A to B -> A for/because B. The reason of A is B

-- be: A be B -> A when B
+- ne: A ne B -> A when/at B. A at the time of B